Table of Contents

-Alongside many other aspects of Blender 2.80, what was previously the (view) Properties panel, the location of the 3D Views camera settings, have been reorganised as part of what is now called the Sidebar.
+Alongside many other aspects of newer versions of Blender, what was previously the (View ») Properties panel, the location of the 3D Views camera settings, have been reorganised as part of what is now called the Sidebar.
 Here the distance values can be set to accommodate larger or smaller working environments that can otherwise cause the view to clip when too far away from, or too close to, the object of focus.

-The cameras clip distances for the 3D View, the start (close) and end (far) points, are set in the Sidebar, accessed from the View menu upper-left.
+The cameras clip distances for the 3D View, the start (how close) and end (how far) points, are set in the Sidebar, accessed from the View menu upper-left.
 To access select View then Sidebar – View » Sidebar – or use the N shortcut key (toggles the Sidebar hidden/visible).

 With the Sidebar open, to adjust the views camera settings click the View tab, and in the View subsection, adjust Clip Start (default 0.1m) to change how close objects can be to the camera before rendering is clipped, and End (default 1000m) to modify how distant the far plain is before clipping the scene and object within.

 Design note: if Clip Start is set too low objects can appear inverted because the inside meshes may be visible – as a rule of thumb if End has to be adjusted s too will Clip Start.